 The ASAC thread executed on the first ASAC edge requests SC update every 20th period, by sending a link to the SC channel.
 Consequently, the SC requests BC update (not displayed on the oscilloscope screen).
 Both SC and BC updates are finished prior to the ASAC second edge.
-The ASAC thread executed on the second edge requests ACIMVC update, to apply the new values of phase currents every period.
-The ACIMVC update is separated into three threads.
-After the third one is finished, the ACIMVC requests PWMMAC to update the applied motor voltage vector.
-All of these ASAC, SC, BC, and ACIMVC activities have to be finished prior to the start of PWMMAC update.
+The ASAC thread executed on the second edge requests ACIMVHZ update.
+The ACIMVHZ requests PWMMAC to update the applied motor voltage vector.
+All of these ASAC, SC, BC, and ACIMVHZ activities have to be finished prior to the start of PWMMAC update.
 If they are not finished, the PWMMAC update is postponed to the next PWM period.
 The update starts an update\time prior to the end of the period frame, so that the update is finished by the end of the period frame, even in the worst case latency case.
-Reference 12 describes how to set the update\time value.
+Reference 16 describes how to set the update\time value.